 - 2 cups whole wheat flour

-- In a large bowl, combine 3 cups all-purpose flour, granola, yeast and salt; blend well.
+- In a large mixing bowl, combine 3 cups all-purpose flour, granola, yeast and salt; blend well.
 In a medium saucepan, combine water, yogurt, honey and oil; heat to 120° to 130°.
 Add to flour mixture along with eggs; mix on low speed.
 Stir in whole wheat flour and 1 cup all-purpose flour to form a soft dough.
-Turn onto a floured surface; knead about 8-10 minutes, adding enough remaining all-purpose flour until dough is smooth and elastic.
+Turn onto a floured board; knead about 8-10 minutes, adding enough remaining all-purpose flour until dough is smooth and elastic.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.
 Punch dough down.
 Shape into two loaves; place in a greased 9-in. x 5-in. loaf pans.
 Cover and let rise until doubled, about 45 minutes.
 Bake at 350° for 35-40 minutes.
 Remove from pans to cool on wore racks.
 Yield: 2 loaves.

 Originally published as Honey Granola Bread in Cookin' Up Country Breakfasts Cookbook 1994, p59